BlueAccords/draw-with-me/README.md

   * keys/passwords to join if private
   * link to room(allow custom slugs)

+#### galleries(May not be necessary?)
+A gallery would store a group of images.
+This may be necessary if Groups want to sort their images by events(one gallery per event and such). but for a MVP(Minimum viable product) this may not be necessary.

+* Name
+* Images
+* Description
+* Date Created
+* Date Last Accessed(?)

 ### Images
+A singular image with all the meta data needed.
+These will probably be stored via CDN with a link pointing to the CDN rather than storing them on the server itself.
+May be unnecessary to have as a separate schema if I can just store them in the galleries gallery.

 * filename
 * file size
   * limit file size(need to think of a max size)